-Throughout this blog, we will compare the water soluble components of Chaga with the ethanol soluble components in order to characterize the benefits of each & help you make more informed Chaga choices.
+Throughout this blog, we will compare the water-soluble components of Chaga (aka - Chaga tea) with the ethanol-soluble components (aka - Chaga tincture) in order to characterize the benefits of each and help you make more informed Chaga choices.

 Polysaccharides are long-chain carbohydrate molecules made up of multiple monosaccharides linked by glycosidic bonds.
 Starch, chitin, beta-glucans and arabinoxylan are all examples of polysaccharides.
 They vary in their solubility.
-Polysaccharide rich foods and mushrooms have been used for centuries for their dietary and medicinal benefits.
-Certain polysaccharides are known for their immune boosting properties, as well as their ability to combat inflammation and tumor growth.
+Polysaccharide-rich foods and mushrooms have been used for centuries for their dietary and medicinal benefits.
+Certain polysaccharides are known for their immune and gut supporting properties.
 Chaga is an excellent source for many such polysaccharides.

-A polysaccharide, beta-glucans offer a myriad of health benefits including but not limited to lowering cholesterol, maintaining stable blood sugar levels, and boosting the immune system.
-The human immune system falsely perceives Beta-Glucans as foreign invaders, consequently releasing an array of immune stimulating cytokines and protective compounds (1).
-Preliminary research shows Beta-Glucans' ability to boost immune function by activating complement systems, enhancing macrophages, as well as enhancing the production & efficacy of natural killer cells (T-cells).
+A polysaccharide, beta-glucan offer a myriad of health benefits including but not limited to supporting the circulatory and cardiovascular systems as well as providing support for healthy immune function.
+The human immune system falsely perceives Beta-Glucans as foreign invaders, consequently releasing an array of immune stimulating cytokines and protective compounds.
+Preliminary research shows Beta-Glucans' ability to support immune function by activating complement systems, enhancing macrophages, as well as enhancing the production and efficacy of natural killer cells (T-cells).

-Another polysaccharide present in chaga is Arabinoxylan.
+Another polysaccharide present in Chaga is Arabinoxylan.
 A major component of dietary fiber, arabinoxylan is understood to offer a variety of health benefits.
-These benefits may include improved digestion, stimulation of the immune system, and extra protection from hostile pathogens and infection (2).
+These benefits include immune support as well as supporting gut and digestive health (1).

 Phenolic Compounds (also known as polyphenols) are a large group of naturally occurring organic compounds characterized by multiple phenol units.
 Though most phenolic compounds are readily extracted in both ethanol and water, they tend to be more efficiently extracted with water and thus they will be included under the water soluble section.
-In vitro, many polyphenols are considered antioxidants and thus help protect from the oxidative damage of free radicals (5).
+In vitro, many polyphenols are considered antioxidants.
 It should be noted that Chaga’s outlandish concentration of antioxidants can be mainly attributed to its phenolic compounds.

 Essential amino acids are amino acids that cannot be synthesized from scratch by the organism fast enough to supply its demand, and must therefore come from the diet.
 There are nine essential amino acids.
 They include isoleucine, leucine, lysine, histidine, methionine, phenylalanine, threonine, tryptophan, and valine.
 Of the nine just listed, eight of these essential amino acids are present in Chaga; the exception being isoleucine.

-Betulinic acid is known for anticancer activity because it can trigger apoptosis in maligned cells (6).
+Betulinic acid is known for it's immune supporting properties.
 Betulinic acid has even been shown to exhibit antimalarial properties in vitro by inhibition of topoisomerase.

 Sterols are inherently linked to triterpenes as most are the product of a chemical reaction that involves a triterpene.
-Some sterols function similar to beneficial steroids by reducing inflammation.
 Inotodiol, lanosterol, and ergosterol peroxide are all sterols that have been isolated from Chaga.

 Inotodiol is a tetracyclic triterpene/sterol that supports healthy cell division and more.
-Inotodiol has therapeutic affects on food allergy due to its mast cell stabilizing activity.
-Inotodiol also has antiproliferative properties, demonstrated in vitro with human lung adenocarcinoma cells (6).
+Inotodiol has therapeutic effects on food allergies due to its mast cell stabilizing activity.
+Inotodiol also has antiproliferative properties, demonstrated in vitro with human lung adenocarcinoma cells.

 Lanosterol is a tetracyclic triterpenoid and is the compound from which all animal and fungal steroids are derived; the precursor of human cholesterol.
 One of the ways sterols help promote wellness in the body is by reducing the amount of cholesterol absorbed by it.

 Lignin is a complex organic polymer deposited in the cell walls of many plants.
 Besides cellulose and chitin, lignin is the most abundant polymer in nature.
 Lignin is soluble in both water and ethanol, but studies have quantified nearly double concentrations in ethanol extracts compared to water extracts.
-In addition to alleviating inflammation, Lanosterol benefits the human body by an ability to act as an immunomodulator (9).
+Lanosterol benefits the human body by supporting the immune system.

 While certain compounds may readily dissolve regardless of temperature, some will only be drawn out from Chaga’s cell walls under higher temperatures.
 It is also possible that excessive heat could destroy or break down some of these constituents.

 These are not random combinations of independent mechanisms.
-Being a parasite to living Birch trees, the way that Chaga heals & protects itself from the tree’s immune response is cohesive, systematic & interdependent.
-We should acknowledge that there is absolute overlap of certain benefits regardless of solubility status, and that further benefits can be realized synergistically via sublingual administration of an extract that includes a full spectrum of compounds in Chaga.
+Being a parasite to living Birch trees, the way that Chaga heals and protects itself from the tree’s immune response is cohesive, systematic and interdependent.
+We should acknowledge that there is absolute overlap of certain benefits regardless of solubility status.

 Proper preparation of this extract, however, is critical.
 Too much ethanol will precipitate polysaccharides out of the solution.
-Birch Boys Chaga extracts (tinctures) are prepared by first performing a hot water extraction of Chaga in distilled water.
+Birch Boys Chaga Tinctures are prepared by first performing a hot water extraction of Chaga in distilled water.
 We then take the Chaga (post-hot water brew) and soak it in ethanol for 6 weeks.
-At the end of this soak we heat the chaga while still soaking in alcohol to get a final pull of its compounds before straining the Chaga away.
+At the end of this soak we heat the Chaga while still soaking in alcohol to get a final pull of its compounds before straining the Chaga away.

-Disclaimer: This product is not approved by the FDA and is not intended to fight, treat, cure, or prevent any disease or illness.
+Disclaimer: These statements have not been approved by the FDA.
+Birch Boys products are not intended to diagnose, treat, cure, or prevent any disease or illness.